-Another option for gaining extra cooling space is a portable fridge/cooler.
-You could go the standard route of adding ice to a cooler, but even the best coolers have ice melt and soon your food is soaking in a pool of water.
+Another option for gaining extra cooling space is a portable refrigerator or electric cooler.
+You could go the standard route of adding ice to a cooler, but even the best coolers have ice melt, and soon your food is soaking in a pool of water.

-However, if you go with a portable fridge/electric cooler, you won’t have to worry about that!
+However, if you go with a portable fridge or electric cooler, you won’t have to worry about that!
 Some even have an optional freezer.
 These units are also very versatile in terms of their power source.

 Dometic CFX coolers, for example, have advanced compressor electronics that allow for minimal power consumption using 100-240V AC, 12/24 V DC, or solar power!
 You can even digitally control the temperature to get the perfect cool all day long.

 Some people decide to upgrade their RV fridge to a residential-style refrigerator.
 This upgrade involves some work to accommodate the larger size and weight.
-Once completed though, you’ll be able to enjoy the luxury for years to come.
+Once completed, you’ll be able to enjoy the luxury for years to come.

 Which RV Fridge Is Right for Your RV?